 The 3D tolerance zone is basically a virtual cylinder fixed around the hole axis at the tolerance value and goes through the entire thickness of the part.

 Without using the diameter sign, the true position tolerance refers to exactly the same square zone like the traditional linear tolerancing does.

 This creates a tighter tolerance zone as explained before and hence is rarely used.
 We may lose more than 36% of the tolerance zone by using the callout in this manner.

 How to Use True Position

-True position is one of the most extensively used callouts in GD&T. We can easily control the location of different features by using it.
-It provides a standardised method to express the location dispelling any confusion.
+True position is one of the most extensively used callouts in GD&T. It is often used in lieu of concentricity and symmetry which also belong to GD&T location controls group.
+We can control and measure the location of different features more easily with true position as it provides a standardised method to express the location dispelling any confusion.